AOSSIE-Org/Agora-Web/docs/GSoC/2018/Abanda.md

 * [Play2-ReactiveMongoDB](http://reactivemongo.org/releases/0.1x/documentation/tutorial/play.html) - Used to connect with the MongoDB
 * [specs2](https://github.com/etorreborre/specs2) - Used to unit tests.

-We started the Google summer of code by defining all backend specifications as [Swagger Play](https://github.com/swagger-api/swagger-play) specs.
+We started the Google summer of code by defining all backend specifications as [Swagger](https://swagger.io/docs/specification/2-0/basic-structure/) specs.
 Configured the project using play framework 2.6 seeds and integrated swagger UI then deploying it in the cloud.
 We used Heroku as the Cloud option.
 We have made available the prototype user interfaces in the Heroku cloud.
 After that, we have started to work with abstract schema of the models and create controllers to handle actions on those models.
 Then we started to work with the user authentication part.
 We use silhouette as our authentication library.
 After that we spent time to configure the Silhouette module and created email based signup and signin endpoints after which we worked on authentication with social providers still using silhouette.
 Finally we have built JWT token based authentication and authorization system for OAuth2 and email based login.
 Apart from that we created endpoints for user to logout, update their account and change their password.

 After that we started working on the election services and models.Then we searched a cloud solution for MongoDB.
 We use Mlab as our cloud database and found it to be great for development.
 We used [Play2-ReactiveMongoDB](http://reactivemongo.org/releases/0.1x/documentation/tutorial/play.html) to connect to mongoDB in order to store and get our election and user data.
 After which we created controllers and endpoints to create, edit, delete and get election data.